alexballas/go2tv/README.md

   -t string
         Cast to a specific UPnP/DLNA Media Renderer URL.
   -tc
-        Use ffmpeg to transcode input video files.
+        Use ffmpeg to transcode input video file.
   -u string
         HTTP URL to the media file.
 URL streaming does not support seek operations.
 (Triggers the CLI mode) -v string